What is melanoma?

 - Diagnosis of primary melanoma

-The Breslow thickness is reported for invasive melanomas.
+- Breslow thickness—the Breslow thickness is reported for invasive melanomas to the nearest 0.1 mm.
 It is measured vertically in millimetres from the top of the granular layer (or base of superficial ulceration) to the deepest point of tumour involvement.
 It is a strong predictor of outcome; the thicker the melanoma, the more likely it is to metastasise (spread).

 - Level 1: In situ melanoma

-- Level 2: Melanoma has invaded papillary dermis
+- Level 2: Melanoma has invaded the papillary dermis

-- Level 3: Melanoma has filled papillary dermis
+- Level 3: Melanoma has filled the papillary dermis

-- Level 4: Melanoma has invaded reticular dermis
+- Level 4: Melanoma has invaded the reticular dermis

-- Level 5: Melanoma has invaded subcutaneous tissue
+- Level 5: Melanoma has invaded the subcutaneous tissue

 Melanoma staging means finding out if the melanoma has spread from its original site in the skin.
-Most melanoma specialists refer to the American Joint Committee on Cancer (AJCC) cutaneous melanoma staging guidelines (2009).
-In essence, the stages are:
+Most melanoma specialists refer to the American Joint Committee on Cancer (AJCC) cutaneous melanoma staging guidelines (8th edition, 2018).
+In summary, the stages are: